mwelz/GenericML/README.md

 # GenericML
-R implementation of [Generic Machine Learning (Chernozhukov, V., Demirer, M., Duflo, E., &amp; Fernández-Val, I., 2021)](https://arxiv.org/abs/1712.04802) using the `mlr3` framework.
+Highly parallelized and customizable `R` implementation of [Generic Machine Learning (Chernozhukov, V., Demirer, M., Duflo, E., &amp; Fernández-Val, I., 2021)](https://arxiv.org/abs/1712.04802) using the `mlr3` framework.
 We intend to extend this implementation to a fully-fledged R package for the CRAN.
-Please note that this implementation is still work in progress and has not yet been thoroughy tested, so we cannot yet guarantee correctness.
-If you find a bug, please open an issue or let us know via email.
+Please note that this implementation is still work in progress and has not yet been thoroughly tested, so we cannot yet guarantee correctness.
+If you find a bug or have wishes for additional functionalities, please open an issue or let us know via email.

 ## Installation
 ```